haberdashPI/Sounds.jl/README.md

    available in `Sounds`.
 This was the key motivation for the present package.
    The differences in the design of the `Sound` object were motivated by making these manipulation routines easy to use.
-2. There are a number of automatic promotions that `Sounds` undergoe that objects from `SampledSignals` do not undergoe. `SampledSignals` does modify the format of sounds automatically in some cases, but this is handled through a seperate mechanism as streams are written to various sinks.
+2. In `SampledSignals` automatic conversion is handled when with sinks and sources.
+In `Sounds`, I use the standard type promotion mechanism.
 3. As of the last update to `Sounds`, `SampledSignals` package uses some out of date packages and has deprecation warnings for Julia v0.6. `Sounds` uses some a more recent package for representing units and intervals of time.
-4. `SampledSignals` has a more ambitious scope, and seeks to represent many kinds of signals in multiple domains, not just sounds in their time/amplitude representation.
+4. `SampledSignals` has a more ambitious scope, and seeks to represent many kinds of signals in multiple domains, not just sounds in their time-amplitude representation.

 For `AxisArray` vs. `Sounds`: